-The Library is one of a number of Los Alamos County government facilities with formal meeting spaces available for public use.
-Because of the Library's commitment to the concept of free public library service, it supports the provision of library meeting and study space during library hours at no cost to eligible patronsusers.
+The Library is one of a number of Los Alamos County government facilities with meeting spaces available for public use.
+Because of the Library's commitment to the concept of free public library service, it supports the provision of library meeting and study space during library hours at no cost to eligible patrons.

-Beyond use by the Library itself, or use by the County government, the Library offers the use of its meeting rooms, study rooms, and privacy pods to the public.
 Groups may be denied use of these spaces or required to reschedule a previous room reservation if a conflict arises with a Library sponsored function.